Examples

 Preliminary analysis indicates that this model is particularly difficult to estimate with a number of local roots exhibiting coefficient singularity.

 To obtain estimates we instruct EViews to perform extra randomized starting value estimation.
-Click on the Options tab and change the starting value settings so EViews generates 200 sets of random starts (instead of 25) with 50 (instead of 10) iteration refinements.
+Click on the tab and change the starting value settings so EViews generates 200 sets of random starts (instead of 25) with 50 (instead of 10) iteration refinements.
 Set the convergence tolerance to 1e-5.
 You may need to set the random seed as depicted below.
-Click on OK to proceed with the estimation.
+Click on to proceed with the estimation.

 EViews estimates the model and displays the standard switching regression output: